ing-bank/baker/docs/documentation/visualization.md

 # Visualization

-## Generate a .DOT representation
+## Generate a .dot representation

-Baker can turn a recipe into a DOT representation.
+Baker can turn a recipe into a .dot representation. `.dot` is a notation for representing graphs.

 ``` scala tab="Scala"
 val recipe = RecipeCompiler.compileRecipe(Examples.webshop.webShopRecipe)